anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

 - added visual feedback for when a search fails to return results
 - made a toggle which hides the movieCardsContainer if no results are returned.
 This is to prevent user from see a long empty space and clicking next and previous buttons. which will cause a bug because there's no coding to iterate through a 0 length array
 - added stock images for blankAvatar and blankPoster
+- clicking Genres or Year Release no longer triggers togglePage2 to false until you choose a child option.
+- extended delay of togglepage2 changing to false.
+Now that we load 40 movies, it needs some extra time or user will see the first array clearing and being replaced
+- changed logic to close extendedoptions when mouse leaves searchbar rather than when a genre/year extendedoption is selected

 vu - 9/19/2021
 - added release date to youtube api search to filter movies with duplicate names